andrew henderson menu

 Similar benefits of the passport can be had with just a residence.

 Bulgaria is great for those who want to outsource all or part of their labor overseas.
-That’s because the Bulgarian workforce is highly educated, most young people speak fluent English, and the average wage in the capital of Sofia is about a thousand euros per month.
+That’s because the Bulgarian workforce is highly educated, can speak fluent English and the average wage in the capital of Sofia is about a thousand euros per month.

 If you were considering Portugal before, but that seemed a touch too expensive, then you can’t go wrong with Bulgaria.